-sturgeon as a gift...
-The Emperor sent the Pasha a golden snuff-box with stones and a pure gold snuff-box to the Voivode."
-The same Emperor visited Năsăud and presented the "dancers and musicians" who gave him a feastly reception.
-Many "needy people also received gifts", "the guards were presented 224 florins and the Emperor gave 100 florins for the music of the regiment."
+In 1817, during his visit to Orşova, Emperor Francis I receives and offers gifts.
+One of the most remarkable gifts was a great sturgeon: "Pasha Der Vishi from Ostrov received the Turks in audience.
+The Turkish Voivode from Tăchia brought a huge sturgeon as a gift [...]
+The Emperor sent the Pasha a golden snuff-box with stones and a pure gold snuffbox to the Voivode."119 The same Emperor visited Năsăud and gave presents to the "dancers and musicians" who gave him a feastly reception.
+Many "needy people also received gifts," "the guards were presented 224 florins and the Emperor gave 100 florins for the music of the regiment."

 There was also a less typical moment during the royal entrance to Năsăud in the presenting and reception of gifts.
-"Maria, the wife of corporal Ion Neagos offered the Emperor a big red woollen rug made by her.
+"Maria, the wife of corporal Ion Neagos offered the Emperor a big red woolen rug made by her.
 She said that it was not a proper gift for such a high person, but she offered it as a proof of the peasant industry.
-The woman did not accept any gifts in exchange for the rug, only the thanks of the Emperor."
-This special case suggests that an untypical gift in the repertory of gifts does not oblige to reciprocity.
-Similarly, it can be stated that in the exceptional moment of royal entrances there is a phenomenon of maximisation of objects given as gifts.
+The woman did not accept any gifts in exchange for the rug, only the thanks of the Emperor."120 This special case suggests that an untypical gift in the repertory of gifts does not oblige to reciprocity.
+Similarly, it can be stated that in the exceptional moment of royal entrances there is a phenomenon of maximization of objects given as gifts.
 They become hyperbolic as the encounter between the Emperor and his subjects are remembered as unique moments, exceptional in the discursiveness of everyday life.

-In other cases imperial munificence as reciprocity or reward for gifts or services done to the Emperor during royal entrances and visits takes the form of raising someone to nobility as recognition and reward: "The kind and great Emperor Joseph and his train have staid twice at those two brothers [Armeni loan and Avedic Kapri from Suceava], first in July 1783, and then in June 1875.
+In other cases imperial munificence as reciprocity or reward for gifts or services done to the Emperor during royal entrances and visits takes the form of raising someone to nobility as recognition and reward:

+"The kind and great Emperor Joseph and his entourage have staid twice at those two brothers [the Armenians Ioan and Avedic Kapri from Suceava], first in July 1783, and then in June 1875.
 The Emperor invited them to his table on both occasions and seeing their hospitality told them that when they would go to Vienna he would ennoble the Kapri family and he did so soon."
+121 of the imperial power, a specific manifestation of this power.
+This type of munificence belongs to the symbolical gestures of power with a strong political load.

-This example shows another type of munificence which, besides the reciprocal services involved, remains mainly an exercise of the imperial power, a specific manifestation of this
+This example shows another type of munificence which, besides the reciprocal services involved, remains mainly an exercise